 Our Past Work

-Humanity & Inclusion has been in Afghanistan for 33 year, fostering a culture of dignity, access, and inclusion for ALL people with disabilities and who are vulnerable.
+Humanity & Inclusion has been in Afghanistan since 1987, fostering a culture of dignity, access, and inclusion for ALL people with disabilities and who are vulnerable.
 Our work continues to evolve to meet the dynamic needs of the communities where we serve.

 Database and Project Management